-For thematic resolutions dealing with civil and political rights or 'groups in focus', WEOG members:

-- Voted against the resolutions on the use of mercenaries as a means of violating human rights and impeding the exercise of the right of peoples to self-determination. - The majority (except for Australia and the United Kingdom, which voted against, and Switzerland which voted in favour) abstained during the voting on the text on the UN Declaration on the rights of Peasants and Other People Working in Rural Areas. - Abstained during the voting on the resolution on the integrity of the judicial system. - Voted in favour of the resolution on the world drug problem.
+For thematic resolutions dealing with civil and political rights or 'groups in focus', WEOG members: - Group ('WEOG') either joined consensus on or voted in as a means of violating human rights and impeding the - Kingdom, which voted against, and Switzerland which voted in favour) abstained during the voting on the text on the UN Declaration on the rights of Peasants and Other People Working in Rural Areas. - Abstained during the voting on the resolution on the integrity of the judicial system.
 For thematic resolutions dealing with economic, social, and cultural rights, WEOG States either joined consensus on, or when a vote as called, voted in favour of most adopted texts, except on the resolution on the right to development - all voted against, but Iceland abstained.
 For texts on cross-cutting matters, all WEOG members voted against resolutions on foreign debt, unilateral coercive measures, international solidarity, enhancement of cooperation in the field of human rights, and democratic and equitable international order; the only exception was Iceland's vote in favour of the texts on international solidarity and enhancement of international cooperation in the field of human rights.
+Note: for more comprehensive information on data sources. timeframes, and methodology, please see endnote.
+Cooperation with human rights mechanisms